Computer Training Workshops

 Using Social Media at L&C

-Get a basic understanding of the social media policies and procedures at Lewis & Clark as well as a general understanding of social media culture.
+Interested in using Facebook, Twitter, or other social media in your department?
+Learn the basics of social media policies and procedures at Lewis & Clark as well as a general understanding of social media culture.

 BY REQUEST CLASSES